ML2R-center/ML2R-center.github.io/README.md

 ## Adding content

-Adding an entry to [`_data/software.yml`](https://github.com/ML2R-center/ML2R-center.github.io/blob/main/_data/software.yml) will publish your software on the GitHub page.
+Adding an entry to `_data/software.yml` will publish your software on the GitHub page.
+You can [edit this file online](https://github.com/ML2R-center/ML2R-center.github.io/edit/main/_data/software.yml).

 ```yaml
 - name: title of the supplemented paper OR name of the library